There is no more wonderful vegetable than a beet. There: I've said it. I've gone on record:

 Remove the greens from the beets, leaving about a half-inch stem, and set aside.
 Scrub the beets well with a vegetable brush and, while still damp, wrap each in a piece of foil and set them all on a rimmed baking sheet.
 Roast for about an hour or until the beets are easy to pierce with a fork.
 Cool until they can be handled, then slip the skins off USING GLOVES, trimming the ends if necessary.

 Place the walnuts in a food processor and process until finely chopped.
-Add the beets and the oil; process until smooth (you may want to add a little more oil).
+Add the garlic, beets and oil; process until smooth (you may want to add a little more oil).
 Add the cheese and process until completely incorporated.
 Season to taste with salt.

 Meanwhile, remove the woody stems from the beet greens.
 Chop the greens and place them in a large colander in the sink.
 Cook the pasta according to package directions, retaining about 1/2 cup of pasta water, then drain into the colander containing the beet greens (the hot pasta water will blanch the greens).
 Return the greens and pasta to the pot and add a few dollops of pesto (to your liking), adding some of the pasta water to thin if you like (but I don't).
 Gently toss and heat through.
 Serve the pasta sprinkled with additional Parmesan cheese.